-Reflection-in-Action Core Requirement Core component title Varies Varies Minimum credit hours Non-credit bearing experience Core-specific pre- / co-requisites and/or requirements Pre-requisites: Ignite Seminar, Cura Perso credit hours of pre-requisite Core classes onalis 1: Self in Community, and one other) 3 credit hour Core class (totaling 7 Core component summary Reflection-in-Action is a signature experience in Jesuit education.
+Reflection-in-Action Core Requirement Core component title Varies /aries Minimum credit hours Non-credit bearing experience Core-specific pre- / co-requisites and/or requirements Pre-requisites: Ignite Seminar, Cura Perso credit hours of pre-requisite Core classes; onalis 1: Self in Community, and one other) 3 credit hour Core class (totaling 7 Core component summary Reflection-in-Action is a signature experience in Jesuit education.
 The curricular and co/extra-curricular experiences that satisfy the Reflection-in-Action requirement encourage students to experience meaningful learning opportunities beyond the university and to reflect upon ways that community engagement enhances their understanding of acting with and for others.
-Core component Learning Outcomes Students who complete this Core experience will be able to: Describe their understanding of new perspectives that they have experienced Situate the meaning of their actions in broader social contexts Show how they apply ideas in the 'real world' Demonstrate fuller participation in community life Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 1 SLO 1; SLO 9 SLO 9 Essential criteria required of all Core components designated as satisfying the Reflection-in-Action Core attribute What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Ensure that students fulfill a minimum of 15 hours spent applying and acquiring knowledge beyond the university Guide students' reflection on their understanding of what it means to act with and for others Require students to produce a common artifact or artifacts that demonstrates awareness of how students' experience intersects with SLO 1 and at least one other SLO (2 thru 8), and that can be used to assess student achievement of the required course learning outcomes Notes The Reflection-in-Action Core requirement can only be fulfilled from a pre-approved list of engagement experiences, including but not limited to external engagement experiences embedded within credit-bearing courses Because Reflection-in-Action requires that students use knowledge gained at SLU to engage beyond the university, students may not transfer in credit for this attribute Mountin, S., & Nowacek, R. (2012).
+Core component Learning Outcomes Students who complete this Core experience will be able to: Describe their understanding of new perspectives that they have experienced Situate the meaning of their actions in broader social contexts Show how they apply ideas in the 'real world' Demonstrate fuller participation in community life Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 1 SLO 1; SLO 9 SLO 9 Essential criteria required of all Core components designated as satisfying the Reflection-in-Action Core attribute What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Guide students' reflection on their unRequire students to produce a comm m of 15 hours spent applying and acquiring nderstanding of what it means to act with a non artifact or artifacts that demonstrates at least one other SLO (2 thru 8), and that learning outcomes and for others awareness of how students' Notes The Reflection-in-Action Core requirement can only be fulfilled from a pre-approved list of engagement experiences, including but not limited to external engagement experiences embedded within credit-bearing courses Because Reflection-in-Action requires that students use knowledge gained at SLU to engage beyond the university, students may not transfer in credit for this attribute Mountin, S., & Nowacek, R. (2012).
 Reflection-in-Action: A Signature Ignatian Pedagogy for the 21st Century.
 In N.L.
 Chick, A. Haynie, & R. A. R. Gurung (Eds.), Exploring More Signature Pedagogies: Approaches to Teaching Disciplinary Habits of Mind (pp. 129-142).
 Sterling, Va.: Stylus Publishing